1. UX Research

 The Numbers that Speak

 Analysis can be done on quantitative lines by creating ranks for the scores obtained in the heuristics evaluation.
 Comparisons can be deduced on individual and aggregate terms.
-User testing can also include studying the data based on relative metrics such as time taken, number of clicks, success rates etc. and then giving the ratings based on its result.
+User testing can also include studying the data based on relative metrics such as time taken, a number of clicks, success rates, etc. and then giving the ratings based on its result.
 Statistics determining search engine favorability definitely pronounce the success rate of the marketing efforts by the competitors.

 Giving the Overview

-The report explaining the competitive analysis should highlight the parameters of content and functionality spread across top four regional and national competitors.
-The competitors offering considerably higher functionality in varied areas and refined content are best illustrated through charts which further closes down on recommendations as conclusion to curb this competitive gap.
+The report explaining the competitive analysis should highlight the parameters of content and functionality spread across the top four regional and national competitors.
+The competitors offering considerably higher functionality in varied areas and refined content are best illustrated through charts which further closes down on recommendations as a conclusion to curb this competitive gap.
 Competitive analysis should always be conducted with an open mind so as to value the right information and infer the correct outcome.